afortunado21/BITCOIN-BROWSER/README.md

 ==Motivation==

-The Bitcoin reference client uses randomly generated keys.
+The Bitcoin Browser reference client uses randomly generated keys.
 In order to avoid the necessity for a backup after every transaction, (by default) 100 keys are cached in a pool of reserve keys.
 Still, these wallets are not intended to be shared and used on several systems simultaneously.
 They support hiding their private keys by using the wallet encrypt feature and not sharing the password, but such "neutered" wallets lose the power to generate public keys as well.

 Deterministic wallets do not require such frequent backups, and elliptic curve mathematics permit schemes where one can calculate the public keys without revealing the private keys.
 This permits for example a webshop business to let its webserver generate fresh addresses (public key hashes) for each order or for each customer, without giving the webserver access to the corresponding private keys (which are required for spending the received funds).

 However, deterministic wallets typically consist of a single "chain" of keypairs.
 The fact that there is only one chain means that sharing a wallet happens on an all-or-nothing basis.
 However, in some cases one only wants some (public) keys to be shared and recoverable.
-In the example of a webshop, the webserver does not need access to all public keys of the merchant's wallet; only to those addresses which are used to receive customer's payments, and not for example the change addresses that are generated when the merchant spends money.
-Hierarchical deterministic wallets allow such selective sharing by supporting multiple keypair chains, derived from a single root.
+In the example of a webshop, the webserver does not need access to all public keys of the merchant's wallet; only to those addresses which are used to receive customer's payments, and not for example the change addresses that are generated when the merchant spends money. wallets allow such selective sharing by supporting multiple keypair chains, derived from a single root.

 ==Specification: Key derivation==

 ===Conventions===

-In the rest of this text we will assume the public key cryptography used in Bitcoin, namely elliptic curve cryptography using the field and curve parameters defined by secp256k1 (http://www.secg.org/sec2-v2.pdf).
+In the rest of this text we will assume the public key cryptography used in Bitcoin  Browser, namely elliptic curve cryptography using the field and curve parameters defined by secp256k1 (http://www.secg.org/sec2-v2.pdf).
 Variables below are either:
 * Integers modulo the order of the curve (referred to as n).
 * Coordinates of points on the curve.
 * Byte sequences.